 Aside from the user testing feedback to the questions that I asked in line with my last project, see my write up on Puzzler, I also received feedback that drastically changed the design of the color station and mesh station.
-What I thought would be cool is not necessarily most effective.
+What I thought would be cool was not necessarily the most effective.

-The color station is what brought about this realization that the stations may be to complicated.
-The person having learned the gaze pointer went to select the lights themselves and ignore the panel in front of them, which is totally understandable.
+The color station is what brought about this realization that the stations may be too complicated.
+The person having learned the gaze pointer went to select the lights themselves and ignore the panel in front of them, which is understandable.
 They had the instinct to reach out and touch the lights to manipulate them.

-Here the interface is simplified and the lesson material presentation is within your field of view.
+Here the interface is simplified, and the lesson material presentation is within your field of view.

-Don’t be afraid to cut things out of your final product.
-It may actually make it a better piece in the end.
+Don't be afraid to cut things out of your final product.
+It may make it a better piece in the end.
 If I had included the full notebook I originally wanted too, the user would have been overwhelmed and lost.
-Just because you think it’s cool doesn’t mean its practical.
+Just because you think it's cool doesn't mean its practical.

 - The last 10% is the hardest part.
 You've got to finish!!